marlonlom/bookbar/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 <hr/>

-# Bookbar
-A book store app with some illustrating about Android development best practices with Android Jetpack.

 ## Getting Started
 This project uses the Gradle build system.
 To build this project, use the `gradlew build` command or use "Import Project" in Android Studio.